ncsa/XSEDE-Delta/docs/source/index.rst

-*Delta* is a dedicated, `eXtreme Science and Engineering Science Discovery Environment (XSEDE) <http://www.xsede.org>`__ allocated resource designed by HPE and NCSA, delivering a highly capable GPU-focused compute environment for GPU and CPU workloads.
-Besides offering a mix of standard and reduced precision GPU resources, *Delta* also offers GPU-dense nodes with both NVIDIA and AMD GPUs.
-*Delta* provides high performance node-local SSD scratch filesystems, as well as both standard lustre and relaxed-POSIX parallel filesystems spanning the entire resource.
+*Delta* is a dedicated, `eXtreme Science and Engineering Science Discovery Environment (XSEDE) <http://www.xsede.org>`__ allocated resource designed by HPE and NCSA, delivering a highly capable GPU-focused compute environment for GPU and CPU workloads.Â  Besides offering a mix of standard and reduced precision GPU resources, *Delta* also offers GPU-dense nodes with both NVIDIA and AMD GPUs.Â *Delta*Â provides high performance node-local SSD scratch filesystems, as well as both standard lustre and relaxed-POSIX parallel filesystems spanning the entire resource.

-*Delta's* CPU nodes are each powered by two 64-core AMD EPYC 7763 ("Milan") processors, with 256 GB of DDR4 memory.
-The *Delta* GPU resource has four node types: one with 4 NVIDIA A100 GPUs (40 GB HBM2 RAM each) connected via NVLINK and 1 64-core AMD EPYC 7763 ("Milan") processor, the second with 4 NVIDIA A40 GPUs (48 GB GDDR6 RAM) connected via PCIe 4.0 and 1 64-core AMD EPYC 7763 ("Milan") processor, the third with 8 NVIDIA A100 GPUs in a dual socket AMD EPYC 7763 (128-cores per node) node with 2 TB of DDR4 RAM and NVLINK,  and the fourth with 8 AMD MI100 GPUs (32GB HBM2 RAM each) in a dual socket AMD EPYC 7763 (128-cores per node) node with 2 TB of DDR4 RAM and PCIe 4.0.
+*Delta's* CPU nodes are each powered by two 64-core AMD EPYC 7763 ("Milan") processors, with 256 GB of DDR4 memory.Â  The *Delta* GPU resource has four node types: one with 4 NVIDIA A100 GPUs (40 GB HBM2 RAM each) connected via NVLINK and 1 64-core AMD EPYC 7763 ("Milan") processor, the second with 4 NVIDIA A40 GPUs (48 GB GDDR6 RAM) connected via PCIe 4.0 and 1 64-core AMD EPYC 7763 ("Milan") processor, the third with 8 NVIDIA A100 GPUs in a dual socket AMD EPYC 7763 (128-cores per node) node with 2 TB of DDR4 RAM and NVLINK,Â  and the fourth withÂ 8 AMD MI100 GPUs (32GB HBM2 RAM each) in a dual socket AMD EPYC 7763 (128-cores per node) node with 2 TB of DDR4 RAM and PCIe 4.0.Â

 *Delta* has 124 standard CPU nodes, 100 4-way A100-based GPU nodes, 100
 4-way A40-based GPU nodes, 5 8-way A100-based GPU nodes, and 1 8-way
-MI100-based GPU node.
-Every *Delta* node has high-performance node-local SSD storage (740 GB for CPU nodes, 1.5 TB for GPU nodes), and is connected to the 7 PB Lustre parallel filesystem via the high-speed interconnect.
-The *Delta* resource uses the SLURM workload manager for job scheduling.
+MI100-based GPU node.Â  Every *Delta* node has high-performance node-local SSD storage (740 GB for CPU nodes, 1.5 TB for GPU nodes), and is connected to the 7 PB Lustre parallel filesystem via the high-speed interconnect.Â  The *Delta* resource uses the SLURM workload manager for job scheduling.Â Â

 Delta supports the `XSEDE core software stack <https://www.xsede.org/software>`__, including remote login,